Place Value: reSolve Garden

 Multiple representations have been used up to this point in the sequence.
 Understanding is built as students make connections between these different representations.
 Watch this video to learn more.

 Create a class version of Mr Sprout's Record Chart (one is provided in reSolve Garden PowerPoint).
 Record students’ results on the chart.
+As you collect data, don’t correct students’ mistakes.
+These mistakes provide a valuable context to explore whether the place value pattern is always present.

 Mr Sprout’s Record Chart